E-B-Smith/ViewControllerMadness/README.md

 }
 ```

+This doesn't work well for view controllers that do logic when the back button is pressed: The logic may have to be called from two different place (back button handler and this delegate) since either may be called.

 ##### Not Always Easy to Mitigate

-It's not be easy to detect when view controllers with `modalPresentationStyle` not equal to `.fullScreen
+It's not so easy to detect when non-fullscreen view controllers are  dismissed.
-` are finally dismissed.

 ## Possible Solution: ViewControllerMadness!

-After looking into view controller callback methods, `NSNotifications`, and scrounging for other options, I added some optional view controller methods:
+After looking into view controller callback methods, `NSNotifications`, and other options, I added some optional view controller methods via magic (swizzling):

 ```swift
 class SomeViewController: UIViewController {